 What Is A Cash Surrender Value?

-How long does it take to rise cash value?
+How long does it take to raise cash value?

 It takes time for the cash surrender value to rise as the money needs to build up in the policy first before it can be withdrawn.
-Generally speaking, it takes about two years just to get a substantial amount of money finally into the life insurance.
-An elderly needs to purchase a coverage early in order to get enough time to raise the cash value.
+Generally speaking, it takes about two years just to get a substantial amount of money finally into life insurance.
+An elderly need to purchase coverage early in order to get enough time to raise the cash value.